 Guest Engagement Ambassadors

 Guest Engagement Ambassadors play an important role in advancing the Zoo’s mission of “creating unforgettable natural connections.”
 They enhance the guest experiences by engaging and educating visitors of all ages.
-Our Guest Engagement Ambassadors support Zoo-wide Conservation Stations, act as exhibit interpreters, use biofacts to engage guests, and answer visitor questions.
+Our Guest Engagement Ambassadors support select Conservation Stations, use biofacts to engage guests, and answer visitor questions.

 - Guest Engagement Ambassadors will complete training and shadowing sessions that cover interpretation, conservation, biology and ecology.